MINDFUL ART: MAKING IN THE MOMENT, WITHOUT JUDGEMENT

 5. supports good wellbeing

-6. gives us chemical rewards that make us feel good
+6. gives you chemical rewards that make you feel good

 7. calms the mind when its busy

-9. helps us see and manage inner narratives that block us
+9. helps you see and change limiting beliefs that block you

-Exploring art, chatting about art, and making art feels good because it stimulates the brain and triggers a reward reflex, sometimes slowing the heart rate making us feel at ease, sometimes causing a release of endorphins and serotonin making us feel happy, and sometimes helping us slip into a flow state where we are totally absorbed by what we are doing and content.
+Exploring art, chatting about art, and making art feels good because it stimulates the brain and triggers a reward reflex, sometimes slowing the heart rate and relaxing you, sometimes causing a release of endorphins and serotonin making you feel happy, and sometimes helping you slip into a flow state where you’re totally absorbed by what you’re doing and content.

-Creative Breaks uses a life-time of personal creative experience, studies from NeuroArts and art therapy, and mindfulness and meditation teachings to create immersive spaces where you can connect deeply, grow, and enrich your life.
+Creative Tea Breaks applies a life-time of personal creative practice and pedagogical experience, then sprinkles in research from NeuroArts, art therapy, mindfulness, meditation, and manifesting to create immersive spaces where you can connect deeply, grow, and enrich your life with creativity!!

 After a session, I love to ask people, “How do you feel?”
 Here’s some common answers…